Driving Forward > Digital Marketing Blog

 2. Conversion Rate

-Record the conversion rate as well as your industry’s conversion rate at the start of your campaigns to benchmark success.
+Record the conversion rate and your industry’s conversion rate at the start of your campaigns to benchmark success.
 Knowing the conversion rate for each stage of your customer journey allows you to adjust your overall strategy and help your team optimize for conversions more efficiently.

 3. Average Order Value